 This first phase of course will set a foundation for personal growth, collaboration, understanding and support that only the wilderness can provide.
 Gaining the skills to work together as a unified team will set the stage for students to transfer these lessons back to the city for the second half of their course.

-In addition to technical skills, Instructors teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals and tackle new challenges every day.
+In addition to technical skills, Instructors will teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals, and tackle new challenges every day.
 Challenges on course are designed to impel students toward taking risks, drawing upon inner resources and developing trust in one another.

 Far removed from starry nights and alpine lakes, San Francisco is a bustling city of streetlights and people.
 This city provides a juxtaposition of wealth and poverty – back alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
-Continuing ‘expedition style’, students will carry their gear and travel like locals, walking, and taking the bus and the ferry to their nightly abode.
+Continuing ‘expedition style’, students will carry their gear and travel like locals, taking the bus, walking and taking the ferry to their nightly abode.
 With the city as their classroom, students will gain knowledge and appreciation for different cultures, types of food, and the economic and social issues cities face across the US.

 Service projects vary from working with parks to improve facilities and trail systems for future visitors, to helping local gardeners and other food initiatives for under-resourced populations in the city.
-There will be a minimum of two service projects, however, every component of this expedition is designed to ignite students’ drive to be impactful members of their community.
-Some projects will focus on serving San Francisco’s rich and vibrant LGBTQ community.
-Ultimately, students will be able to apply the leadership, compassion and skills developed on this section of the course to their everyday lives.
+There will be a minimum of two service projects, but every component of this expedition is designed to ignite participants’ drive to be impactful members of their community.
+Some projects will focus on serving San Francisco’s rich and vibrant LGBTQ+ community.
+Ultimately, participants will be able to apply the leadership, compassion and skills developed on this section of the course to their everyday lives.